hmcts/java-logging/README.md

 #### java-logging-httpcomponents

-Use for formatting log output from HTTP / HTTPS requests made by back-end applications.
+Use for adding request IDs to external HTTP / HTTPS requests.

 Maven:
 ```xml